 When a crowdfunding campaign draws to a close, creators typically witness a sudden influx of last-gasp backers rushing to back the project before it ends.
 Fresh attention is great news for any campaign, and a final surge of support can help to carry a project over the funding finishing line.
 But what can creators do about those who missed out?

 Enter pre-orders.
-Offering pre-orders can propel your campaign’s momentum outside of Kickstarter and Indiegogo, giving backers the opportunity to contribute to your campaign after it has ended.
+Offering pre-orders (also known as late pledges) can propel your campaign’s momentum outside of Kickstarter and Indiegogo, giving backers the opportunity to contribute to your campaign after it has ended.
 They’re an easy way to raise additional funds, which can sometimes end up covering platform fees or unexpected surprises in the fulfillment phase.
 Either way, the business case is compelling.

-Once the campaign ended, they offered pre-orders for digital and physical copies of the Friday the 13th game, art books, soundtracks, digital rewards, and other branded merchandise through BackerKit Pre-orders.
+Once the campaign ended, they gave anyone who was interested the opportunity to make a late pledge for digital and physical copies of the Friday the 13th game, art books, soundtracks, digital rewards, and other branded merchandise through BackerKit Pre-orders.

 Friday the 13th made more money in pre-order sales than in its crowdfunding campaign, amassing $1.365 million from pre-order sales in BackerKit alone.

 Alternatively, creators can use pre-orders as a way to improve and iron out the flaws in their initial campaign.
 In fact, that’s what Jym Daniels did.
 Once his Kickstarter campaign for the Think Ink Pen met its funding goal, he used Indiegogo and Shopify to give his fidget-focus toy a second life.